 Keeping the freezer stocked up?

 There’s always a time over Christmas when the freezer takes over.
-Extra vegetables for those unexpected Christmas Day guests, ice-cream for the non-Christmas pudding eaters, or a frozen pizza for the day after Boxing Day when everyone has had enough of turkey leftovers.
+Extra vegetables, ice-cream for the non-Christmas pudding eaters, or a frozen pizza for the day after Boxing Day when everyone has had enough of turkey leftovers.

 Cryogenic freezing helps food manufacturers ramp up production during seasonal highs like Christmas.
 Using liquid nitrogen at temperatures less than -130C, cryogenic freezing is faster, more efficient and better at locking in food quality than alternative freezing methods—so you can be sure when you buy a product that has been cryogenically frozen, that it will taste just as great as your fridge stock.